mirror/dd-wrt/src/router/krb5/doc/html/_sources/admin/admin_commands/ktutil.rst.txt

 -----------

-The ktutil command invokes a command interface from which an administrator can read, write, or edit entries in a keytab or Kerberos V4 srvtab file.
+The ktutil command invokes a command interface from which an administrator can read, write, or edit entries in a keytab.
+(Kerberos V4 srvtab files are no longer supported.)

 COMMANDS